AI-SysBio/MOSAIC/README.md

           - shape: γ (https://en.wikipedia.org/wiki/Cauchy_distribution)

 Keep in mind that non-Markovian simulations are only available for reaction channels with a single reactant, as the definition of inter-event time distribution is ambigious for channels with multiple reactants.
 If a channel is defined without or with more than one reactant, it will be considered as a Poisson process.
-Also, note that monotolically decreasing distributions, such as Weibull (k < 1), gamma (α < 1) or power laws, are not available in the current implementation of this repository, as these can be more elegantly and efficiently simulated with the Laplace Gillespie algorithm (LGA) [2].

-*Feel free to drop me an email if you have interest in me adding the Laplace Gillespie or any other relevant distributions to this implementation.*

-### Customizing REGIR for your system

-The REGIR framework offer countless possibilities and highly customizable models.
-However, with the current implementation, reactions propensities are always proportional to the number of reactant.
-For example, the reaction (A+B -> C) will have a propensity of *a = A x B x r*.
-In some models, you might want to implement more complex formula for the reaction propensities, (such as for example *a = A x B x r / D*, where D is a parameter that evolves with the system).
-To do so, you can  directly modify the `REGIR/compute_propensities` function according to your need.
-Likewise, you might want to set up specific rejection rules if your reactants have some individual properties, and modify them appropriatly.
-To do so, first define your reactant properties in the `REGIR/Reactant` class, and then define your reaction specific rules in `REGIR/ perform_reaction`.

-*Feel free to email me if you are not sure how to do it, I will be happy to help !*

-## References

-[1] Pélissier, A, Phan, M, et al. "Practical and scalable simulations of non-Markovian stochastic processes". *Submitted to Proceedings of the National Academy of Sciences* (2022) [[Preprint]](https://arxiv.org/abs/2212.05059)

-[2] Masuda, Naoki, and Luis EC Rocha.
-"A Gillespie algorithm for non-Markovian stochastic processes." *Siam Review 60.1* (2018): 95-115.
+### Reproducing Results from the paper

+Models for the three application presented in the paper can be found in `MOSAIC/Application_Immune_response`, `MOSAIC/Application_delay` and `MOSAIC/Application_Temporal_network`.